 Packed lunches are pretty much par for the course on this walk as you won’t come across many villages along the way unless you take a detour.
 Population is sparse!

-Castle Acre is pretty much the first village you’ll come across which has a pub and a couple of tea rooms, so don’t expect you can walk happily into any pub at lunch, as you may be disappointed.
-Having said that, on your first day you’ll walk right past the Dog and Partridge at Stonebridge which is open from noon every day from 3rd April.
+Castle Acre is pretty much the first village you’ll come across which has a pub and a tea room, so don’t expect to be able to walk happily into any pub at lunch, as you may be disappointed!
+All details of places available to stop or buy provisions are in the itinerary that I provide.

 If you’re prepared to make a detour, The Dabbling Duck in the pretty village of Great Massingham is also a great place to stop for something to eat.
 It’s a very pretty little village too.
 Or you may in fact stop here over night.